oktetlabs/styleguides/cguide.md

 -   It is not recommended to put more than one declaration to the line.
-    (It is allowed to put two-three declarations of tightly-related variables in one line to emphasize their relationship).
+    (It is allowed to put two-three declarations of tightly-related variables in one line to emphasise their relationship).

 -   It is *highly not recommended* to put more than one statement on a line.
 (It is allowed to put two-three very simple and